ambaradan/markdown-plus.nvim/README.md

 - [API & SDK](#api--sdk)
 - [Q&A](#qa)

-Press <CR> or gd to jump directly to that header!
+Press gd to jump directly to that header!

 ## Getting Started    ← You jump here instantly!
 ```